rjinxx/xiaojun.jin/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Nanjing Forestry University
+- name: Stanford University
   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include artificial intelligence, computer vision and image processing.

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
-- Computational Linguistics
+- Computer Vision
-- Information Retrieval
+- Image Processing

 # Education to show in About widget
 education: